amt8u/hugo-blog/content/posts/touch-typing-for-programmers/index.md

 It does make you type faster and once you are comfortable, it is really more convinient.
 Just to point out some benefits

 * It reduces typos.
-Since your eyes are on the screen all the time, you can easily catch mistakes
+Since your eyes are on the screen all the time, you can easily **catch mistakes**
-* It helps you in taking notes.
+* It helps you in **taking notes**.
 In meetings or sessions, you can focus on the presenter while simultaneously take notes
 * It makes you type faster.
-That means spending less time while interacting with someone over chat.
+That means spending **less time while interacting** with someone over chat.
-* Combined with keyboard shortcuts, you could probably get rid of the mouse.
+* Combined with **keyboard shortcuts**, you could probably get rid of the mouse.

 # But why did I learn touch typing?